 See ALL of this beautiful bathroom here

-And THAT is why we’re having our lil’ chat today, as I’ve pulled together some of my fave off-whites, as well as some comments on some of today’s most POPULAR off-whites.
-These are colours that are relatively neutral, but that doesn’t mean they are fool-proof (as there are no fool-proof neutrals), it all depends on your home, exposure, furnishings, interior finishings and of COURSE, personal tastes, but they will at least get you started!
+And THAT’S why we’re having our lil’ chat today, as I’ve pulled together some of my fave off-whites, as well as some comments on a few more of today’s most POPULAR off-whites.
+These colours are relatively neutral, but that doesn’t mean they’re fool-proof (as there are no fool-proof neutrals).
+It all depends on your home, exposure, furnishings, interior finishings and of COURSE, personal tastes, but they’ll at least get you started!

 Classic Gray is a warm gray in the off-white range.

-Any gray (even warm ones) will have blue, purple, green, or a mix of those undertones and Classic Gray is no exception.
-It favours a very (very) mild purple undertone that doesn’t always show up to the party.
-When it does, it’s UBER passive.
-Now it can flash slightly warm purple (pink) vs cool purple (blue), but I’ve never seen it do that to the point where it looks totally pink, it’s just a slightly warmer purple.
+Any gray (even warm ones) will have blue, purple, green, or a mix of those undertones and Classic Gray is no exception (read more about that here).
+Classic Gray favours a very (very) mild purple undertone that doesn’t always show up to the party and when it does, it’s quite passive.
+It can also flash slightly warm purple (pink) vs cool purple (blue), but I’ve never seen it do that to the point where it looks totally pink, it’s just a slightly warmer purple.
 And as usual, I’m being anal.
 You might look at this colour and think, ‘good Lord, what IS she talking about?’ – it’s that subtle.
-I just don’t want you to have any surprises once it’s on your walls!
+I just don’t want you to be surprised once it’s on your walls!